alevchuk/pstm/lnd-e2e-testing/README.md

 # Ergonomics

-Configure ~/.screenrc so it lables tabs, has good scrollback history, and always shows what host your on, e.g. AWS, Google Cloud, ...
+Configure ~/.screenrc so it lables tabs, has good scrollback history, and always shows what host your on, e.g. Laptop, AWS, Google Cloud, ...
+(I setup addtition nodes in the clouds for temorary experiments.
+Yet, the dedicated laptop node is the only one I'd trust)

     escape ^Bb
     defscrollback 60000